TerisaManuel/Tech-Background/05-reflections/README.md

 <summary>📈 How I've grown</summary>
 <br>

 I can now walk into a technical conversation and hold my own.
-Six months ago I couldn't have said that.
+That confidence didn't exist when I started.

 I see technology differently now.
 It's not intimidating — it's a problem-solving tool.
 And I know how to use it.